M-Bab/linux-kernel-amdgpu-binaries/README.md

 ## Q & A & dragons

 Q: What is this repository exactly and what's special about it?
 > A: This repo includes builds of the amd-staging kernel (https://cgit.freedesktop.org/~agd5f/linux) forward-patched to the latest kernel security level (https://www.kernel.org/pub/linux/kernel/v4.x/).
 The kernel is configured as commonly in Ubuntu (include all reasonable code, put everything into modules), enables AMD's display abstraction layer, kernel debugging is disabled.
 The kernel is build for amd64 architecture.
 I also quickly constructed a debian package which includes all the binary firmwares (from https://people.freedesktop.org/~agd5f/radeon_ucode/) which are too new to be included in the standard linux-firmware package from Ubuntu.
 This package is absolutely essential to get the 3D acceleration working properly so be sure to install it as well (or grep the right firmware from the homepage by yourself and place it in /lib/firmware/amdgpu).
-Currently includes tonga, topaz, polaris10, polaris11, polaris12, Vega and will be updated with new blobs when they become available.
+Currently includes tonga, topaz, polaris10, polaris11, polaris12, Vega, Vega12, Vega20 and will be updated with new blobs when they become available.

 Q: Why should I trust these hacked binaries/Where can I get the builds for another architecture/Can you build it with a special kernel config?
 > A: Glad you ask.
 You can always check out the source code yourself (see top of the README), review/configure it and build it.
 You can find kernel build instructions all over the web (it's not as difficult as it sounds - it just needs a while).
-If you have an old gcc compiler: env KCFLAGS="-fno-pie" fixes "error: code model kernel does not support PIC mode"

 Q: Why don't include the kernel developers this code into the official kernel?
-> A: That is a political/strategical thing between AMD and the kernel maintainers.
-AMD developers picked a certain design for a better driver maintenance between linux and windows and the kernel maintainers don't like it (on the base of previous experiences).
-More information here: https://www.phoronix.com/scan.php?page=news_item&px=AMDGPU-DC-DRM-No .
-I won't pick any sides in this discussion but the result for the normal user is to have no HDMI audio/no linux open source support for modern GPUs and this is annoying.
-So this repo is a workaround till it is actually resolved in the official kernels.

-Q: Why is this on Github instead on a PPA?
-> A: Well I tried and failed multiple times to put it on a PPA (https://launchpad.net/~martin-babutzka/+archive/ubuntu/amdgpu-kernel/+packages).
-Kernels are usually not supplied via PPA and this has a reason: The PPAs build the packages from source (which is a good idea) but kernels are not really meant to be build with dpkg-buildpackage but rather with make or make-kpkg.
-So even with a lot of little fixes I couldn't get the source code building the debian way.
-However it builts decently with make-kpkg.
-Maybe I will at some time contact the Ubuntu staff for some support.

-Q: The upcoming kernel 4.15 already supports AMD DC - what is the advantage of this kernel then?
-> A: This kernel is build upon amd-staging-drm-next which is even more up-to-date then the 4.15 release candidates.
+> A: This finally happened with the 4.15 kernel.
+Still this amdgpu kernel contains significantly newer development if you want to try out bleeding edge stuff, have new AMD hardware, or want to experience the new performance and bugs of the development kernels.

 Q: I am running this kernel - why do I still have no HDMI sound?
 > A: Check your sound control (e.g. pavucontrol) configuration.
 Here your HDMI sound output should be listed but there might be MULTIPLE outputs.
 Select the one WITHOUT the "unplugged" tag.